 Cytogenetics — Macroevolution — Macroecology

-Although scientists have extensively worked on genome size and polyploidy, their influence on plant evolution at a global scale through evolutionary time remains largely under-explored.
-My research aims to bridge the knowledge gap between microevolution, focusing on causal relationships, and macroevolution, centered on correlations by addressing how genome size and polyploidy impact plant traits, diversification and distribution at a macroevolutionary scale
+Although scientists have extensively worked on genome size and polyploidy, their influence on plant evolution at a global scale through evolutionary time remains under-explored.
+My research aims to bridge the knowledge gap between microevolution, focusing on causal relationships, and macroevolution, centered on correlations by addressing how genome size and polyploidy impact plant traits, diversification and distribution at a macroevolutionary and macroecological scale.

 My hypothesis is that these genomic factors profoundly influence evolution of plant traits and trait syndromes, which in turn affect the conditions in which plants can grow and diversify, and in which they cannot, affecting the adaptive potential of the species vulnerable to climate change.
 This will support more efficient conservation strategies.

-If you are an evolution enthusiast, interested in my research or want to collaborate, please contact me: sreetama.bhadra@gmail.com.
+If you are interested in my research, want to join my group or collaborate, please send me an email.